hmate9/node-vine/README.md

 ## Notes

-  Inspired by [vino], a python app that displays a wall of popular Vines.(https://github.com/starlock/vino).
+  Inspired by [vino](https://github.com/starlock/vino), a python app that displays a wall of popular Vines..

 ## License